gsbdarc/rcpedia/docs/_user_guide/best_practices_python_env.md

 ```
 where `<path/to/project>` is the shared project location on ZFS.

-Create a new virtual environment using the system Python path named `my_env` where we make a directory `my_env` inside the project directory.:
+Create a new virtual environment using the system Python path named `my_env` where we make a directory `my_env` inside the project directory:

 ```title="Terminal Command"
 /usr/bin/python3  -m venv my_env